MSLNZ/msl-equipment/docs/api/index.md

 ### find

-Run the `find` command to find equipment (or Serial ports) that are available.
+Run the `find` command to find equipment (and serial ports) that are available.

 ```console
 msl-equipment find
 ```

-This will display a description about the interface, the equipment and the address(es) that may be used to connect to the equipment.
-An example output is the following.
+This will display a description about the type of interface, the equipment that was found for each interface and the address(es) that may be used to connect to the equipment.

 ```console
 ASRL Ports